unbiased-security/java-recaptcha-password-check-helpers/README.md

     PasswordCheckResult result = passwordLeak.verify(verification, reEncryptedUserCredentialsHash, encryptedLeakMatchPrefixes);
     ```

-5. Finally, use the result to determine wheter the user credentials are leaked
+1. Finally, use the result to determine whether the user credentials are leaked
     or not:

     ```java